slurmulon/bach-json-schema/README.md

 ## Language

-[`bach`](https://github.com/slurmulon/bach) is a notation for representing musical tracks with a focus on readability and productivity.
+[`bach`](https://github.com/slurmulon/bach) is a semantic music notation that allows rhytmic timelines to be defined with text.

-Compilation of `bach` tracks results in `bach.json` data, a JSON micro-format that makes writing `bach` interpreters/engines incredibly simple.
+Compilation of `bach` tracks results in `bach.json` data, a JSON micro-format that makes writing performant `bach` engines incredibly simple (see [gig](https://github.com/slurmulon/gig)).

 This repository contains the official [JSON Schema](http://json-schema.org/) definition of the `bach.json` micro-format.